ibzodiaz/GLiNER_finetuned/README.md

 We focus on evaluating and fine-tuning an open-schema NER model on French-language articles related to a specialized domain.
 The study assesses the effect of different segmentation strategies on model performance, particularly for long and heterogeneous documents.

-📌 Open-Schema NER
-The notebook Gliner_model.ipynb provided in this repository includes two main phases:

-Zero-shot evaluation
-The model (GLiNER) is first evaluated without any fine-tuning using a sliding window segmentation strategy with a 10% overlap.
-This allows us to assess its out-of-the-box performance on the annotated test set.

-Supervised fine-tuning
-The same model is then fine-tuned on the training portion of the dataset (after applying the same sliding window strategy), and re-evaluated on the test set.
-Only a subset of the model’s layers were updated during training, to avoid overfitting on limited annotated data.

 🧪 Segmentation Strategies
 The notebook Segmentation_strategies.ipynb provided in this repository evaluate the following segmentation strategies: